 There are 50 volcanic cones in and around Auckland.
 But don’t worry, most of them are extinct.
 The most prominent one is Mount Rangitoto, which can be seen from the harbor.

-20. Longest Name in Any English Speaking Country
+20. Longest Name in Any English-Speaking Country

 21. Jedi Religion

-On the 2001 New Zealand census, 53,715 people listed their religion as “Jedi.”
+During the 2001 New Zealand census, 53,715 people listed their religion as “Jedi.”
 That was more than the amount of Buddhists and Hindus in the country.
 But, by 2006, the “religion” declined to about 20,000.

 22. An Official Wizard

 In 1990, New Zealand became the first country in the modern world to appoint an Official National Wizard.
+He was called Ian Brackenbury Channell and was known for his entertaining displays of “wizardry.”

 23. Australian Kiwis?

 New Zealand is listed as a state of Australia in the Australian constitution and can join the Australian Confederation if they choose to.
+However, most Kiwis aren’t too keen on this idea, and there’s no sign of it ever happening!

 24. Official Sign Language

 Sign Language is one of the two official languages of New Zealand, with Te reo Maori being the second one.
-English is often considered an official language, but it is just the predominant language in the country, making it a de facto official language.
+English is often considered an official language, but is actually just the predominant language in the country, making it a de facto official language.

 25. Destructive Kea